UCL-MIRSG/ansible-collection-infra/playbooks/README.md

 ## Adding a new playbook

-To add a new role to this collection, you will need to:
+To add a new playbook to this collection, you will need to:

 1. add the playbook to the `playbooks/` folder
 2. add a molecule configuration for the playbook to the `playbooks/molecule/` folder